Welcome to Salt. Celebrating our seventeenth year of independent publishing.

 We maintain a regular email newsletter for booksellers and readers offering news and gossip, offers and updates on all things Salt.
 You can join us now in the footer below.

-Through our sales team at Faber Factory Plus, we work extensively with British and international booksellers, both chains and independents, to take our books to the widest possible readerships.
-We are distributed by Grantham Book Services, part of The Random House Group.
+Through our sales team at Publishers Group (UK), we work extensively with British and international booksellers, both chains and independents, to take our books to the widest possible readerships.
+We are distributed by Grantham Book Services, part of Penguin Random House Distribution.
 We hold regular bookshop launches and events throughout the UK.

 Discover your local independent bookshop with IndieBound.